syahmina1819254/GroupC/README.md

 ## Project Objective
 1. To connect those in need with the donor digitally.
-2. To encourage the act og giving among Malaysian.
+2. To encourage the act of giving among Malaysian.
 3. To provide assistance to the charity organization that in need of help.
 4. To ease the fundraising activity through online platform.